open-guides/og-aws/README.md

 - Although OpsWorks will let you work with common Chef recipes or Puppet modules when creating your stacks, creating custom recipes will require familiarity with Chef or Puppet syntax.
 - OpsWorks Stacks is not available in the Canada, GovCloud and Beijing regions.
-- OpsWorks for Chef Automate is [only available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the North Virginia, Oregon, and Ireland regions.
+- OpsWorks for Chef Automate / Puppet Enterprise is [only available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the North Virginia, Ohio, Oregon, Northern California, Frankfurt, Singapore, Tokyo, Sydney, and Ireland regions.

 Batch